NinaZumel/dark_tales_sleuth/content/pages/austin-philips.md

 [**The Booby Trap**](/austin-philips/the-booby-trap/): A postmistress contends with a person out of her past; one who knows her dark secret.
 From *Nash's Magazine*, November 1909.

+[**The Murder at Silchester Post Office**](/austin-philips/murder-at-silchester-post-office/): Philips' fictional reconstruction of---and solution to---the still-unsolved real-life murder of George Fell at the Birkenhead Post Office in 1900.

 </div>

 <p class="credit">